Report an Absence Online

 If the problem is not resolved, make an appointment and discuss the matter with the Principal

-If you are still not satisfied, follow up with a letter in writing to the Board of Trustees Chairperson
+If you are still not satisfied, follow up with a letter in writing to the School Board Presiding Member

-The Board of Trustees will endeavour to mediate a successful outcome using the appropriate channels
+The School Board will endeavour to mediate a successful outcome using the appropriate channels

 We look forward to a positive working relationship, and hope that any misunderstandings can be dealt with quickly.